The Elders are assisted by a small team based in London.

 Prior to joining The Elders in September 2011, Manou worked with several non-profit organisations including the Ligue des droits de l’Homme, the EastWest Institute and most recently Oxfam in the Netherlands as Support Officer to the Regional Manager of the Middle East and Maghreb.
 She has a BA in History with Development Studies from the University of Sussex and a Masters in Political Science from the Sorbonne University.
 Manou speaks English, French, Dutch and Spanish and is addicted to cheese and dreamy music.
 She can also sing and dance but stage fright prevented her from becoming a popstar.

-Anna is Personal Assistant to the Chief Executive and has worked in the non-profit sector since 2001.
+Anna is HR and Executive Assistant to the CEO and has worked in the non-profit sector since 2001.
 She was Programme Administrator at both Development Finance International from 2001 to 2004 and also Leonard Cheshire Disability from 2005 to 2007.
 Anna has a Bachelor of Arts in English Literature from the University of Wales and taught English in Portugal and the UK from 1987 to 1997.
 She cycles to work, has a weakness for chocolate and enjoys film and theatre.

 Systems and Events Officer